How to Apply for Dental Assisting Program

 Complete Online Dental Assisting Application

 Complete the online Health Sciences Application for Dental Assisting.
-A $25 payment can be paid online or to the cashier's office by the application deadline.
+A $25 payment can be paid online or to the Student Accounts Business Office by the application deadline.
 This fee is non-refundable.

 An UNOFFICIAL copy of every college transcript is required with the Health Science application.
 Unofficial EFSC transcripts can be accessed from myGPS or at www.floridashines.org.